QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

    Some Pods have [init containers](#init-containers) as well as app containers.
 Init containers run and complete before app containers are started

+   Pods allow data sharing and communication among their constituent containers.
+A Pod can specify a set of **shared storage [volumes](#volumes)**.
+All containers in the Pod can access the shared volumes, allowing those containers to **share data**.
+Volumes also persists data in a Pod to survive in case one of the containers within needs to be restarted.
+Another way of sharing and communicating is through network.
+Each Pod is assigned a unique IP for each address family. **Every container in a Pod shares the network namespace, including the IP address and network ports.
+   Inside a Pod, the containers that belong to the Pod communicate with one another using _localhost_.
+When containers in a Pod communicate with entities outside of Pod, they must coordinate how they use the shared network resources (such as ports).
+Within a Pod, containers share an IP address and port space, and can find each other via localhost**.
+The containers in a Pod can also communicate with each other using standard inter-process communications like SystemV semaphores or POSIX shared memory.
+Containers in different Pods have distinct IP addresses and cannot communicate by OS-level IPC without special configuration.
+Containers that want to interact with a container running in a different Pod can use IP networking to communicate.
+In addition, containers within the Pod see the system hostname as being the same as the configured `name` for the Pod.
+See [Kubernetes Networking](#networking) sections to learn more.

+   > The network model is implemented by the container runtime on each node.
+The most common container runtimes use
+   > [Container Network Interface (CNI)](https://github.com/containernetworking/cni) plugins to manage their network and
+   > security capabilities.

 > 📋 Container Design Patterns for Kubernetes - Sidecar Container
 >
 > This note is a summary of